FOREX-Dollar nurses sharp losses after weak U.S. sales figures

 U.S. retail sales barely rose in September, edging up only 0.1 percent and falling short of expectations for a 0.2 percent rise, according to a Reuters poll of economists.
 Producer prices recorded their biggest decline in eight months.

-"People don't want to touch the dollar yen," for big directional bets, said Kaneo Ogino, director at foreign exchange research firm Global-info Co in Tokyo.
+The data increased demand for the safety of U.S. Treasuries, pressuring yields and further sapping the dollar's appeal.

-The pair remained solidly mired in its familiar range, between 118-121 yen in which it has traded since late August.
+The yield on benchmark 10-year Treasury notes was at 1.975 percent in Asian trading, down from its U.S. close of 1.982 percent on Wednesday.

-The disappointing U.S. sales data on Wednesday increased demand for the safety of U.S. Treasuries, pressuring yields and further sapping the dollar's appeal.
+"The weak Sept U.S. retail sales data kicked off a slide in U.S. yields to lows since April, hurting USD across the board," Sean Callow, senior strategist at Westpac in Sydney, said in a note to clients on Thursday.

-The yield on benchmark 10-year Treasury notes was at 1.992 percent in Asian trading, not far from its U.S. close of 1.982 percent on Wednesday.
+"Every G10 currency has risen against USD over the past 24 hours," he said.

 Also on Wednesday, the Fed's Beige Book showed the U.S. economy grew at a modest pace, keeping alive hopes that the U.S. central bank is on track to eventually raise interest rates for the first time since 2006.